LePhilippeDucTai/projetmcm2mo/README.md

 Olivier Bardou, Noufel Frikha, and Gilles Pagès.

 ## Requirements ##
+Make sure to have installed a `g++` compiler (C++14) installed on your OS.
 Make sure to install the armadillo library, found at : http://arma.sourceforge.net

 ## Compiling ##
-Once this has been done, run on terminal the following commands :
+Once this has been done, run on a terminal the following commands :
 ```
 make clean
 make